shuebers/INF3_P/README.md

 1. A password gets generated and encrypted on a server.
 2. Then a client sends its unencrypted password to the server.
 3. The server compares both passwords and sends back if it was the right password.
 4. The clients tries new passwords until it gets the right one.

+## Manual:
+1. Make all
+2. Make doc to make ore detailed Doxygen documentation
+3. ./Server [port] to open local server on port
+4. './Client [port] [pwd_length] [symb_amount] [-s or -r]' connect clent programm to server

 ## Project Goals
 ### Client